 Postoperative brachytherapy for endometrial cancer – Previously, patients were admitted to the hospital for complete bed rest because they had to hold relatively still for two or three days.
 They were also radioactive during this period.
-With HDR, treatments are completed in three outpatient sessions, each lasting one to two hours.
+With HDR, treatments are completed in two to five outpatient sessions, each lasting one to two hours.
 Patients can go home without worrying about exposing family members to residual radioactivity.

 Treating inoperable cervical cancer - The previous treatment required two hospitalizations.
-The much shorter HDR process includes applicator placement, followed by 10 minutes of radiation.
+The much shorter HDR process includes applicator placement, followed by 10 minutes of radiation while the patient is sedated.
 The patient usually returns home the same day.

 Positron emission tomography (PET)

-Positron Emission Tomography can detect cancer and other diseases earlier, more accurately and with less patient discomfort than other diagnostic procedures.
+Positron emission tomography can detect cancer and other diseases earlier, more accurately and with less patient discomfort than other diagnostic procedures.
 Total-body PET imaging can uncover abnormalities other methods might not detect.
-With this information, they can intervene earlier, plan more specific treatment and monitor effectiveness.
+This information allows medical experts to intervene earlier, plan more specific treatment and monitor effectiveness.
 PET scans can replace biopsies for certain types of masses and avoid unnecessary diagnostic and therapeutic surgeries.

 PET images help the physician distinguish between malignant and benign (non-cancerous) tumors, locate cancer "hot spots," determine the extent and stage of the disease, and track how rapidly tumors are growing.
 These images also are valuable in monitoring the progress of cancer treatment and the recurrence of cancer.